thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 = Translations =

-Visit the [WP to Twitter translations page](http://translate.joedolson.com/projects/wp-to-twitter) to see how complete these are.
+Visit the [WP to Twitter translation site](https://translate.wordpress.org/projects/wp-plugins/wp-to-twitter/stable) to see how complete the current translations are.

-Translations available (in order of completeness):
-English (Australia), Japanese, Dutch, French, Italian, Russian, Danish, Catalan, Portuguese (Brazil), Spanish (Spain), Chinese (Taiwan), German, Romanian, Estonian, Polish, Lithuanian, Ukrainian, Irish, Swedish, Turkish

 Translating my plug-ins is always appreciated.
-Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!
+Work on WP to Twitter translations at <a href="https://translate.wordpress.org/projects/wp-plugins/wp-to-twitter">the WordPress translation site</a>!
+You'll need a WordPress.org account to contribute!

 == Changelog ==